RayBreeze/SysMood/README.md

 ---

 ## Found a Bug?
 Want to Help?
+Contributions are Welcome

 Open an issue or PR!
 I’d love to see what you come up with.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.